BenRamo06/PySpark/README.md

 	Storage --> HDFS (Hadoop Distruibed File System)
-					- Store data in multiple computers
-					- it store data in blocks
+					- Files is divided into blocks across cluster
 					- 128 MB is default block storage

 					- What if a data node crashes?
 					  Do we lose this piece of data?
-					  When a block is created it is replicated and stored on different data nodes (Replication Method, 3 nodes replication by default)
+					  When a block is created it is replicated and stored on different data nodes (Replication Method/Factor, 3 nodes replication by default)
 					  Hence, HDFS doesn't lose data even if a node crashed (FAIL TOLERANT)